wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 Now fret the strings at the 12th fret and prove to yourself that the notes sound the same, only one octave higher.
 The thickest string played at the 12th fret is still an E, just one octave higher (the string vibrates at twice the frequency).

-Finally, look at [figure 1](#figure-1) again, focusing specifically on the fight fret.
+Finally, look at [figure 1](#figure-1) again, focusing specifically on the fifth fret.
 Notice that the sixth string at the fifth fret is the note A, the same note as the open fifth string.
 Same with the D a the 5th fret of the fifth string.

 It holds for all the strings except for the third and second string.
 Again, standard tuning makes everything shift by a fret when moving between the second and third strings.